 Fredonia students are encouraged to apply for scholarships through the Office of International Education, regardless of the study abroad program they intend to participate in.
 Awards range from $350 - $2,600 and are awarded based on major, financial need, and goals for study abroad.
-Students should read the eligibility requirements for each scholarship carefully, and submit the following materials to the Office of International Education:
+Applications are due:

 Ann James Manly Endowment

 Douglas Manly and the late Ann James Manly have supported Fredonia for many years.
 Mr. Manly is a former member of the Fredonia College Foundation Board of Directors.
 The late Ann Manly was a member of the Fredonia College Council.
 Awarded to students participating in semester or year-long study abroad programs.

 Every member of the Deming family has been associated with the college at Fredonia and had the opportunity to study abroad.
 The fund was established to encourage Fredonia students to participate in international programs.
 Awarded to students participating in study abroad programs.

 Graham E. Andrus graduated from Fredonia in May 2010 with a degree in history, focusing on Global Studies.
 In the Fall of 2010 he re-entered Fredonia as a second baccalaureate student in International Studies focusing on Developing Nations with a minor in Political Science.
 Graham died on August 13, 2011 while working as a camp counselor at Camp Whitman on Seneca Lake.
 His goal was to study abroad and experience life in another country.
 This scholarship is to help students to fulfill Graham’s dream.